 NB!
-Make sure that you install a new dedicated SSL certificate before disabling Universal SSL certificate.
+Make sure that you install a new dedicated SSL certificate before disabling the Universal SSL certificate.

 [Managed Rules] Web Application Firewall (WAF)

 NB!
-Strongly suggesting to turn this feature on to activate security packages like OWASP, Cloudflare Rules and any custom rules.
+Strongly suggested to turn this feature on to activate security packages like OWASP, Cloudflare Rules, and any custom rules.

 [Managed Rules] Cloudflare Managed Ruleset

-Cloudflare's Managed Ruleset has been created by Cloudflare security engineers, and is designed to provide fast and performant protection for your applications.
-Cloudflare's Managed Ruleset is updated and improved on a frequent basis to cover new vulnerabilities and to improve false positive rates.
+Cloudflare’s Managed Ruleset has been created by Cloudflare security engineers and is designed to provide fast and performant protection for your applications.
+This ruleset is updated and improved on a frequent basis to cover new vulnerabilities and to improve false-positive rates.

 NB!
 Strongly recommended to enable at least „Cloudflare specials“ and when using WordPress „Cloudflare Php“ and „Cloudflare WordPress“ should be also enabled.